xatanboyevelbek/WorkoutMap/README.md

 # Developed  by Elbek Xatanboyev
-# You can log workout imformations
+You can log workout informations